sbslee/dokdo/docs/dokdo_api.rst

 Plotting QIIME 2 Files vs. Objects
 ----------------------------------

-Thus far, for plotting purposes, we have only used files created by the QIIME 2 CLI (i.e. ``.qza`` and ``.qzv`` files).
-However, we can also plot Python objects created by the QIIME 2 API.
+Thus far, for plotting purposes, we have only used files created by QIIME 2 CLI (i.e. ``.qza`` and ``.qzv`` files).
+However, we can also plot Python objects created by QIIME 2 API.

 For example, we can directly plot the Artifact object from the ``qiime2.plugins.diversity.visualizers.alpha_rarefaction`` method (i.e. QIIME 2 API).